- Social Work (B.S., Minor)

 The School of Social Work offers graduate assistantships for full-time PhD students.

 This program is designed for individuals who already hold a master's degree in social work or closely related field.
 All applications are considered on an individual basis with a balanced approach.

-We require that each student have a willing faculty mentor as part of the application.
+We expect that each student's research goals fit with those of the faculty.
 Students are therefore encouraged to familiarize themselves with the research of a faculty member and reach out to that faculty member to serve as a mentor.
 Students are also required to submit results from the GRE.
 Scores may not be more than 5 years old.
 Applicants with an existing doctoral-level degree do not need to submit GRE scores.